-Our “Night Zoo Mayoral Election” resources, both online and offline, take children through the whole election process, and get students to think about democracy, citizenship, and why we vote.
+Our “Night Zoo Mayoral Election” resources, both online and offline, take children through the whole election process and get students to think about democracy, citizenship, and why we vote.

-In our collection of lessons, we start off asking basic questions such as “What is democracy?” and ask students to research and write about their own country, and then “what is a Mayor, and why do we need one?”
+In our collection of lessons, we start off by asking basic questions such as “What is democracy?” and ask students to research and write about their own country, and then “what is a Mayor, and why do we need one?”